cqfn/pdd/README.md

 along with some predefined text.
 If your comment is longer than 40 characters, it will be truncated in the title.

 There are 3 supported keywords, one of which must precede the mandatory puzzle marker.
 They are `@todo`, `TODO` and `TODO:`.

 As an example, it starts with `@todo`, followed by a space and a mandatory puzzle **marker**.
-Possible formats of puzzle markers (it doesn't matter what the line starts with and where it is located, as long as you have that `@todo` right in front of the mandatory marker):
+Possible formats of puzzle markers (it doesn't matter what the line starts with and where it is located, as long as you have one of the 3 supported keywords right in front of the mandatory marker):

 ```